core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 On success, the server MUST return 2.05 (Content) response with the data.

-If the target URI does not match an existing resource or the topic is not in the fully created state (see {{topic-lifecycle}}), the broker SHOULD return a response code 4.04 (Not Found).
+If the target URI does not match an existing resource or the topic is not in the fully created state (see {{topic-lifecycle}}), the broker MUST return a response code 4.04 (Not Found).

-If the broker can not return the requested content format it MUST return a response code 4.15 (Unsupported Content Format).

 Example: